 - 1. Set up JNDI environment properties for the InitialContext. - 2.
 Establish an InitialContext with WebLogic Server. - 3.
-Use the Context to look up a named object in the WebLogic Server namespace. - 4.
+Use the context to look up a named object in the WebLogic Server namespace. - 4.
 Use the named object to get a reference for the remote object and invoke operations on the remote object. - 5.
 Close the context.

-The following sections discuss JNDI client operations for connecting to a specific WebLogic Server.
-For information about using JNDI in a cluster of WebLogic Servers, see Using WebLogic JNDI from a Client in a Clustered Environment.
+The following sections discuss JNDI client operations for connecting to a specific WebLogic Server instance.
+For information about using JNDI in a WebLogic Server cluster, see Section 4.6.5, "Using WebLogic JNDI from a Client in a Clustered Environment."